yuhko-msft/microsoft-graph-docs/api-reference/beta/api/recommendationresource-postpone.md

 ---
-title: "Postpone a recommendationResource"
+title: "recommendationResource: postpone"
-description: "**Updates the status of a recommendationResource to postponed to a specified date and time"
+description: "Postpone action on a recommendationResource object to a specified future date and time."
 author: "hafowler"
 ms.localizationpriority: medium
 ms.prod: "directory-management"